 Frequent moves between parents can be logistically impossible in long-distance situations.
 It can take significant time and money to move back and forth, and this can influence the schedule that works best.

 Splitting parenting time evenly in a long-distance arrangement is a real challenge and will not likely come about.
 Still, one parent may have the majority of parenting time while the other can gain some significant time by adopting a combination of the following:

 - One weekend a month

-- Week-long visits every two months (depends upon age, distance and school)
+- Week-long visits every two months (depending upon age, distance, and school)

 - All holidays and long weekends

 Whether you use these or other schedules, the one that works best for your family will depend on your unique circumstances.
 Where do you live?
 How will your child travel?
 How old is your child?

 You will need to discuss travel guidelines and expectations when you live far away from the other parent.
 Consider questions like:

 - Is your child old enough to drive or fly by themselves?